Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Simulation study

 To make sure the set of bootstrap estimates used for the computation of the parameter standard error contains $B$ elements, the number of bootstrap samples to be generated in the first place is set to $\tilde{B} = B \cdot \frac{1}{\alpha}$.

-\section{Simulation Study}
+\section{Simulation study}

-The simulation study is conducted in order to test and evaluate the performance of the presented filter methods in various sampling frameworks and provide recommendations for meta- and tuning parameter specification.
+A simulation study is conducted in order to test and evaluate the performance of the presented filter methods in various sampling frameworks and provide recommendations for meta- and tuning parameter specification.
 The implementation is constructed using the statistical software environment R \cite{R}.
-The R package RandomFields \cite{RandomFields} is used to simulate spatial data.
-The packages geoR \cite{geoR}, SpatialTools \cite{SpatialTools} and additional individual functions \cite{nscore} are used for the implementation of the generalized bootstrap algorithm with each filter method.
+The R package gstat \cite{pebesma2004gstat} is used to simulate spatial data.
+The packages gstat \cite{pebesma2004gstat}, SpatialTools \cite{SpatialTools} and additional individual functions \cite{nscore} are used for the implementation of the generalized bootstrap algorithm with each filter method.
+The algorithms and simulation code are stored within the Github repositories EgoCor \cite{EgoCorGithub} and EgoCorSim \cite{EgoCorSimGithub}.